existential-engineer/existential-engineer.github.io/_drafts/2020-02-29-Why-Philosophy-I.md

 ---

 ## What a job
-First of all, I am thankful that I am not a philosopher.
-In fact, I have no idea how anybody can sustain a job or a livelihood as a philosopher, although there have been such thinkers throughout the centuries.
+First of all, I am not a philosopher, and I'm thankful for that.
+I probably would have made a very poor one, especially as I can't imagine how one might make a living out of it, except by teaching it.
+Clearly, though, humanity has managed to sustain philosophical thought through all sorts of challenges, be they economic or ideological.
+Everyone has heard of Aristotle and Plato from the ancients.
+Many have at least heard of Hannah Arendt or Martin Heidegger, so there philosophy has its rock stars.
+There may, then, be something about philosophy that attracts its professionals, but also its keen amateurs and dabblers.

-This, we could also restate as me being, quite emphatically, not a pro.
-Which makes things more fun, I would say, and – as far as I can work out from my own initial forays into this world – more comprehensible.
+I am then, quite emphatically, not a pro.
+And this is "just" a blog post noting an early interest and a first attempt as to why I, an engineer, might peer into that rabbit hole and think: "That looks interesting."

 ## Did somebody bring the map?
 As an interested and still enthusiastic amateur, I can say that philosophy is a foreign land that looks… intriguing.
 So, let’s treat this post as an early entry into a travel journal.
 I have by now read some of the simpler travel guides, started to learn a few words from a phrasebook and had a look at it all online.